b00f/b00f.github.io/_posts/2021-21-02-linux_repeat_with_watch.md

 For example you can restart a docker service every 10 seconds:
 {% highlight bash %}
-wathc -n 10 docker restart node_1
+watch -n 10 docker restart node_1
 {% endhighlight %}

 This is simple but makes your life easier.
 Trust me!